The #MeToo movement, along with other initiatives, have shed more light on issues dealing with...

 TBIs require serious medical evaluations and treatments, and the cost can easily exceed hundreds of thousands of dollars in current and future medical care and lost wages.
 To safeguard your financial interests through this tough time, it’s best to hire a head injury lawyer.

 The highest risk groups for TBI are children, young adults, adults aged 60 and older, and males in any age group.
 If TBI was the result of someone else’s negligence, then you have a legal right to compensation.
 If you or someone you love has sustained TBI over the last two years, then you have the right to file for damages against the party at fault as per the California Code of Civil Procedures Section 335.1.

 A skilled brain injury, burn injury, and spinal cord injury lawyer from Mesriani Law Group has extensive experience in helping families obtain justice in such circumstances.
 Contact us and we’ll provide you with a top-notch Los Angeles brain injury lawyer to help you out.

 Types of Traumatic Brain Injury

 Traumatic brain injuries can refer to various types of brain injury.
+Before contacting a traumatic brain injury lawyer, you must first be able to identify what kind of brain injury you’ve suffered.
 These injuries affect different parts of the brain and differ from one another due to numerous factors.
 These factors include where and how the force was applied to the head, how strong the force was, how the brain moved or reacted, and whether or not the brain hit or shook inside one’s skull.
-The following are the different types of brain injury a person can acquire:
+The following are the different types of brain injury a person can sustain: